ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Introduction

 For applications such as indoor positioning, existing approaches are not yet mature, i.e., in terms of robustness and accuracy to handle real-world challenges such as changing environment geometries, lighting conditions, and camera (motion) artifacts.
-Hence, this paper proposes a 6DoF pose estimation based on \texttt{PoseNet}-like architectures and predictions of relative camera movement by RNNs, using the flow of image pixels between successive images computed by \texttt{FlowNet2.0}~\cite{flownet2}, to capture time dependencies in the camera movement in the recurrent layers, see Fig.~\ref{image_overview_model}.
-Our model reduces the positioning error using this multitasking approach, which learns both the absolute poses based on monocular (2D) imaging and the relative motion for the task of estimating visual odometry (VO).
+This paper proposes a modular fusion technique for 6DoF pose estimation based on a \texttt{PoseNet}-like module and predictions of a relative module for VO.
+Our novel relative module uses the flow of image pixels between successive images computed by \texttt{FlowNet2.0}~\cite{flownet2} to capture time dependencies in the camera movement in the recurrent layers, see Fig.~\ref{image_overview_model}.
+Our model reduces the positioning error using this multitasking approach, which learns both the absolute poses based on monocular (2D) imaging and the relative motion for the task of estimating VO.

 We evaluate our approach first on the small-scale \texttt{7-Scenes}~\cite{shotton_scene} dataset.
 As other datasets are unsuitable to evaluate continuous navigation tasks we also release a dataset that can be used to evaluate various problems arising from real industrial scenarios such as inconsistent lighting, occlusion, dynamic environments, etc. We benchmark our approach on both datasets against existing approaches ~\cite{kendall_pose,walch_lstm} and show that we consistently outperform the accuracy of their pose estimates.